pohlm01/master-thesis/4_comparison.typ

 Compared to transferring the signatures, this saves 97.6~% in update bandwidth.
 The shorter the update interval, the more advantageous it is to omit the signature, as it needs to be transferred once per update.

-All the updates sizes scale linearly with the number of active @ca:pl.
-This means, if we assume only 15 @ca:pl that support the @mtc architecture, we can reduce the estimates on the update size for all scenarios by 90~% to 280~kilobyte for a full update, 120~kilobytes for an update every six hours including @ca signatures, and only three kilobytes for an update every six hours without the @ca signatures.
-This might be a reasonable assumption as well, especially at the beginning, as only the biggest @ca:pl are likely willing to invest the necessary resources in such a fundamental change.

 As mentioned, omitting the @ca signatures requires trust in the Transparency Service and update mechanism.
 It is important to note that the Transparency Service that the browser uses to retrieve its updates is likely operated by the browser vendor.
 In practice, users must trust their browser vendor in the first place to not build in any backdoors or install untrusted @ca:pl.